Essay 29 – The idea of having a single career is becoming an old fashioned one

 Model Answer 2:

-Single career is rendering obsolete with the rise of inflation and competition.
-Multiple careers will be the answer to this situation and technology facilitates this to a great extent.
-Besides, education will be a recurrent event to stay engaged and progress in career.
+Single career is rendered obsolete with the rise of technology, inflation and competition.
+So, multiple careers will be the answer to this situation and technology facilitates this to a great extent.
+Besides, education will be a recurrent event to stay engaged and progress in our careers.

 Inflation rises the general level of prices where one unit of money effectively buys less than it did in the previous period.
 And when a currency’s buying capacity decreases due to inflation, severe economic consequences arise, including the soaring cost of goods and services contributing to a high cost of living.
 In consequence, single career professional struggles to afford basic expenses such as food, housing, and healthcare.
 To combat this, more and more people tend to have multiple jobs.
 For example, my father has taken up a part-time job recently to support his current salary despite having a good full-time job.

 In fine, it seems pertinent to remember that the notion of having a single career is becoming outdated.
-Multiple jobs will be vogue in the immediate future.
-Likewise, executives should combine new skill sets into previous ones through learning until retirement in order to stay engaged.
+Multiple jobs will be in vogue in the immediate future.
+Likewise, executives should combine new skill sets with previous ones through learning until retirement in order to stay engaged.

 Leave a Reply